adalal80/Gravity/_posts/2016-10-25-Titanic_Disaster.md

 F1 Score     : 0.70129

 The model score faired better here than in the Gridsearch with logistic as the estimator, while the F1 score was slightly worse.
+The confusion matrix yielded same results as the GridSearchCV with Logistic Regression.

 #### 4. Decision Trees